php-fig/fig-standards/proposed/http-message.md

 interface StreamInterface
 {
     /**
+     * Reads all data from the stream into a string, from the beginning to end.
+     *
-     * Attempts to seek to the beginning of the stream and reads all data into
+     * This method MUST attempt to seek to the beginning of the stream before
-     * a string until the end of the stream is reached.
+     * reading data and read the stream until the end is reached.
      *
      * Warning: This could attempt to load a large amount of data into memory.
      *